Quint-Langeveld/4-33/README.md

 ### Breadth-First
 For the upper bound of breadth-first, every possible board between the initial state and the solution are included.
 This means the following:
 ```
-Upper bound (maximum number of steps): this is equal to the state space.
+Upper bound (maximum number of fields): this is equal to the state space.
 In the case of the bord pictured above, this means: 253.125.
-Lower bound (minimal number of steps): 1
+Lower bound (minimal number of fields): 1
 ```

 ### Random